 No. 7: Landing Here Will Make You Happy!

-Welcome to one of my favorite Myrtle Beach destinations: Barefoot Landing.
+Welcome to one of my favorite MB destinations: Barefoot Landing.

 I’ve visited here so many times and watched it evolve that its popularity is no surprise to me.

 Barefoot Landing is located along the Intracoastal waterway of North Myrtle Beach.

 It is a destination I hold near and dear to my heart because I went here with my parents as a teen every year.

 Great for all and for families with toddlers to college it is a fave for the more upscale side of the area.

 Parking however is a nightmare and it’s very packed with people all the time, but that actually has the charm of it if you are a people person!